 Have you embraced your new role as a “continual content creator”?
 Do you and your team have the skill sets, infrastructure, and methods to meet the demands of this new marketing requirement?

-Leave a comment or share a point of view on how this is impacting your business, your career and your team relationships.
+Leave a comment or share how social media is impacting your business.
 Looking forward to hearing from you!